 At the end of that meeting in Manhattan, those in attendance held hands and recited, “Live and Let Live” instead of The Lord’s Prayer.
 It is a practice that is turning 12-step programs into a more inclusive recovery program.

 Through offering this self-help track, AFR is supporting those without a religious affiliation while also supporting those who are looking to help themselves without the need to evaluate the origin of their behavior.
-As is the case with all five tracks, however, patients are free to move between them as they see fit, though choosing one primary track is encouraged.
+As is the case with all tracks, however, patients are free to move between them as they see fit, though choosing one primary track is encouraged.